-Implement tation Status 1 Deviations from "the Corporate Governance Evaluation Item Vaa NI- Best-Practice Principles Yes No for TWSE/TPEx Listed Companies" and Reasons VIII.
-Does the Company have other important V (1.)
-There is a sec There is a section for investors and interested parties on the company's website. information for better understanding the It provides th It provides the contact information of the person who charges in employees, investors, customers, suppliers to Company's corporate governance system inquire abou inquire about labor, financial affairs, important information, and issues of concern.
-The company's website sets up (including but not limited to interests and sections for s sections for staff and welfare committees to provide management regulations, codes of practice, activity notices, rights of employees, care for employees, and channels and channels for employees to complain.
-Protect the right of employees and promote a harmonious relationship relation with investors, relation with with laborers vith laborers. suppliers, relation with interested parties, continuing education of directors and (11.)
-The status of continuing educa tion of director s and superviso r: Ī supervisors, execution of risk management Tial - Nama Data 0 Course many policies and risk measuring standards, Title Name Date Organizer Course name Hour execution of customer policies, liability Institute of insurance for the Company's directors and 07/22/2020 Finance and Corporate Governance & Business 3 supervisors)?
-Mang-Shiang Research Sustainability Seminar Chairman Lee Corporate Governance and Corporate 10/16/2020 TWSE Integrity Advisory Meeting for the 3 Board and Supervisors Chinese The Analysis of Top 10 Global Risks 3 Representati 1-#1:- 00/40/2020 Corporate The latest practical development of Jeff Lin ve director Jett Lin 09/18/2020 Governance internal trading in Taiwan and the 3 Association countermeasures for enterprises
+Implementation Status 1 Deviations from "the Evaluation Item Yes No Abstract Illustration Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies" and Reasons third quarter financial statements as well as the operating status of each month before the prescribed deadline?
+VIII.
+Does the Company have other important information for better understanding the Company's corporate governance system (including but not limited to interests and rights of employees, care for employees, relation with investors, relation with suppliers, relation with interested parties, continuing education of directors and V (II.)
+It provides the inquire about l sections for sta There is a section for investors and interested parties on the company's website.
+It provides the contact information of the person who charges in employees, investors, customers, suppliers to inquire about labor, financial affairs, important information, and issues of concern.
+The company's website sets up sections for staff and welfare committees to provide management regulations, codes of practice, activity notices, and channels for employees to complain.
+Protect the right of employees and promote a harmonious relationship with laborers. supervisors, execution of risk management policies and risk measuring standards, Title Name Date Organizer Course name Hour execution of customer policies, liability insurance for the Company's directors and supervisors)?
+Chairman Mang- Shiang 07/16/ 2021 Digital Governance Association The impact of commercial courts on the operation of the board of directors and the execution of duties by directors 3 Lee 09/01/ 2021 The Financial Supervisory Commission The 13th Corporate Governance Forum 3